 init and see what it has to offer with service config generation.

 greymatter init service --help

-Service initialization is as easy as providing a service type, an output directory, a target CUE package, and a name.
+Service initialization is as easy as providing a service type, an output directory, a target namespace, and a name.

 From the root of your greymatter project, run the following command overriding values as necessary: